-- 3.18 No person shall construct or cause to be constructed, more than one principal building or use per site unless otherwise provided in policy. - 3.19 The Development Officer may approve a development permit for the construction of a secondary dwelling units on a lot if: - The secondary dwelling unit is temporary in nature and is occupied only during the construction or relocation of a new dwelling unit associated with approved building permit application and is deemed necessary for the construction work; or - b.
-The secondary dwelling units are to be occupied by persons who will be solely, or mainly, employed in the farming or intensive livestock operation being conducted on the site or as an accessory to an approved discretionary use of Council. - c.
+- 3.18 No person shall construct or cause to be constructed, more than one principal building or use per site unless otherwise provided in policy. - 3.19 The Development Officer may approve a development permit for the construction of a secondary dwelling unit on a lot if: - a.
+The secondary dwelling unit is temporary in nature and is occupied only during the construction or relocation of a new dwelling unit associated with approved building permit application and is deemed necessary for the construction work; or - The secondary dwelling units shall be occupied by persons who will be solely, or mainly, employed in the farming or intensive livestock operation being conducted on the site or as an accessory to an approved discretionary use of Council; or - c.
+The secondary dwelling unit is a garden (granny) suite in accordance with the standards in Section 4 of this Bylaw, - d.
 All applications for secondary dwellings excluding those described in "a." above shall be considered by Council on a case by case basis as a discretionary use on the property and shall be located within the existing yard site containing the primary residence and removed when it is no longer being used for this purpose.
-Specific development standards for accessory agricultural residences are listed in Section 4 of this document. - d.
-If the Development Officer approves a second residence as outlined above, the following conditions shall apply; - Within an agricultural or residential district the second dwelling shall be compatible in architectural appearance, colour, style and size to the principal residence; - ii.
-The second dwelling must comply with all other relevant Bylaw standards applicable to the district in which it is to be located; - iii.
-Wherever possible, the second dwelling must tie into the existing water, sewer and storm drainage systems, access roads and approaches existing upon the lot; - 3.20 The applicant shall enter into an agreement with and to the satisfaction of the Municipality, containing such terms as the Municipality deems necessary to ensure the provisions of this section of the Bylaw are enforceable and complied with, and which agreement shall be registered by way of caveat upon the title to the land at the full expense of the landowner.
+Specific development standards for accessory agricultural residences and garden (granny) suites are listed in Section 4 of this document. - e.
+If the Development Officer approves a second dwelling as outlined above, the following conditions shall apply; - i.
+The second dwelling shall be compatible in architectural appearance, colour, style and size to the principal residence; - ii.
+The second dwelling must comply with all other relevant Bylaw standards applicable to the district in which it is to be located;

+- Wherever possible, the second dwelling must tie into the existing water, sewer and storm drainage systems, access roads and approaches existing upon the lot;" - 3.20 The applicant shall enter into an agreement with and to the satisfaction of the Municipality, containing such terms as the Municipality deems necessary to ensure the provisions of this section of the Bylaw are enforceable and complied with, and which agreement shall be registered by way of caveat upon the title to the land at the full expense of the landowner.

-Buildings to be Moved:
+Buildings to be Moved